-Art Basel is one of the region’s biggest and most respected art events, bringing together established artists and new emerging talent from around the globe.
+Art Basel brings together established artists and new emerging talent from around the globe in Hong Kong.

 What happens?

 Art Basel brings together leading galleries, collectors, artists, and art enthusiasts in a global celebration of creativity.
-Founded in Switzerland in 1970, the fair has since expanded to Miami Beach, Hong Kong, and Paris, making it a key event in the international art calendar.
+Founded in Switzerland in 1970, the fair has since expanded to Miami Beach and Paris, in addition to Hong Kong.
+In short, it’s a key event in the international art calendar.

 Each edition features a diverse range of works, from modern masterpieces to cutting-edge contemporary pieces, spanning painting, sculpture, photography, installations, and digital art.
 The fair also fosters conversations, special projects, and collaborations, making it a hub for cultural exchange and artistic innovation.